Head to Midtown Global Market for multiple days of Kwanzaa celebration singing, dancing, storytelling, and more!

 Guests are encouraged to wear African attire to honor beauty and tradition, while showing unity through cultural expression, with each day will include African Drum and Dance and also a best dress contest and fashion show from the audience.

-Other activities throughout the week include storytelling, youth-led activities, performances originating from across Africa, art showcases, food, music, featured vendors, honoring elders, art activities and more!
+Activities throughout the week include storytelling, youth-led activities, performances originating from across Africa, art showcases, food, music, featured vendors, honoring elders, art activities and more!

 All photos are courtesy of the Cultural Wellness Center.
 Visit their site to learn more about the event.